davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

     sudo systemctl restart cups

-At this point you should have the _cups_ and _cloudprintd_ services running.
+At this point you should have the _cups_ service running.

 ### Step 2 - Configure